Italy’s new government faces second confidence vote

-ROME — Italian Premier Giuseppe Conte’s new government is facing a second confidence vote, needed for his uneasy left-leaning coalition government to remain in power.
+ROME — Italian Premier Giuseppe Conte’s new government on Tuesday faces a second confidence vote, needed for his uneasy left-leaning coalition to remain in power, as it prepares to approve a painful budget law that risks splitting the already shaky alliance.

 After easily surviving a first confidence vote in the lower house Monday, Conte is also expected to win the confidence vote in the upper house, where his fragile coalition, however, holds a slimmer majority.